Chelmy88/Stream_temperature_and_discharge_evolution_in_Switzerland/1_Obtain_and_pocess_raw_data/README.txt

 1_Obtain_and_pocess_raw_data
 ============================

-This content is related to the paper: "Stream temperature evolution in Switzerland over the last 50 years, Adrien Michel, Tristan Brauchli, Michael Lehning, Bettina Schaefli, and Hendrik Huwald, HESS, 2019"
+This content is related to the paper:

+Stream temperature and discharge evolution in Switzerland over the last 50 years: annual and seasonal behaviour

+Adrien Michel, Tristan Brauchli, Michael Lehning, Bettina Schaefli, and Hendrik Huwald

+Hydrol.
+Earth Syst.
+Sci., 2020

 Any use of the material (code or data) presented here should clearly reference to this paper and to the providers of the data mentioned in the documentation.